Why Choose Anglia Translations?

 We are certified members of the International Standard Organisation (ISO) accredited to ISO 9001:2015 – and members of the Association of Translation Companies and the EU ATC, all of which are markers of our ongoing commitment to quality.

 All of our translation services are underpinned by a specific set of criteria, known as the Anglia Compass, which we use to ensure we’re providing accurate and cost-effective translation services for our clients.

 Ranked as the 6th most natively spoken language in the world, Portuguese is spoken by 260 million people worldwide and is the fastest-growing European language after English.
 It is widely spoken across four continents: Europe, South America, Africa, and Asia.

 We have translated extensively into Portuguese in the health & wellbeing sector for clients such as Young Living and dōTERRA, as well as working in the automotive industry for clients such as Armored Auto.

-Portugal is ranked 25th in the World Bank’s ‘Ease of Doing Business’ report and for those looking to export into the country, some of the benefits are that English is widely spoken and accepted as a business language, it has the same time zone as the UK and is an early adopter of new technologies.
+Portugal is ranked 25th in the World Bank’s ‘Ease of Doing Business’ report and for those looking to export into the country, they can benefit from widely-spoken English, the same time zone as the UK and a great understanding of the latest technologies.

-After a difficult financial period between 2010 and 2014, there was huge privatisation of contracts for power utility, the national grid, airports authorities, mail services, the Viana do Castelo shipyard and others which in turn led to significant investment into railways, ports, roads and airports to offer opportunities for suppliers in the ports and other sectors.
+After a difficult financial period between 2010 and 2014, there was huge privatisation of contracts for the national grid, airport authorities, mail services, the Viana do Castelo shipyard and others assets, which in turn led to significant investment into railways, ports, roads and airports to offer opportunities for investors and suppliers in a wide range of sectors.

 Portugal remains a largely homogeneous country with a predominantly Roman Catholic population, boasting many long-standing customs and traditions.
 The Portuguese are typically gentle, friendly and modest people who appreciate visitors making the effort to learn a few simple words or phrases.